darnocer/snippets/data/authors/default.md

 ## In a Nutshell

 I'm a gal that lives in Colorado.
 I like to code and write things.
 I'm a developer, but wear a lot of hats.
 Metaphorically and literally.
-I try to pry myself away from my digital projects at least once a day and spend time outside.
+I do try to pry myself away from my projects and spend time outside.
 It's pretty nice out there.
 Anywho, thanks for visiting.
 I don't have anything to sell you.

 ## My Yays & Nays